 “I’m Coming Home” by Queen YoNasDa

 Pine Ridge Indian Reservation (2012)

 This video is the story of YoNasDa’s journey In 2012 back to the tribe of her mother and her ancestors to unite two great nations.
 YoNasDa Lonewolf led a delegation of mental health workers, economic development specialists and hip hop artists to visit and bring awareness on the plight of poverty affecting the Oglala Lakota Nation of the Pine Ridge Indian Reservation in South Dakota.
 YoNasDa also had the opportunity to meet with leaders from the Oglala Lakota Nation.

-As a mother, she sees what music can do and understands the power of the spoken word.
+As an Afro Native American mother, she sees what music can do and understands the power of the spoken word.
 YoNasDa has a mission and is going full throttle.
 You can catch the Queen speaking to college students around the country.
 This truth-teller is a published writer who has a weekly column in the Final Call Newspaper.

 (c) Delgadillo Photography

-YoNasDa speaks across Turtle Island, known as the United States promoting unity, education, and respect for all cultures.
-With roots reaching back to Native American Indian tradition where her mother, an Oglala Lakota and her father, a fine Black American artist hailing from Brooklyn, YoNasDa knows the blues all too well, but never let it dampen her spirits.
+As an Afro Native American woman, YoNasDa speaks across Turtle Island, known as the United States promoting unity, education, and respect for all cultures.
+With roots reaching back to Indigenous American tradition where her mother, an Oglala Lakota and her father, a fine Black American artist hailing from Brooklyn, YoNasDa knows the blues all too well, but never let it dampen her spirits.